 Conflict is all around us.
 From time to time, everyone gets into a dispute with someone else.
 It might be with a neighbour, a work colleague, a property manager, or a service provider.
 One thing is for sure, we all face conflict in our lives.

 For some of us, it is important to win a dispute at all costs, and we risk damaging important relationships.
 Others avoid conflict altogether.
 But unresolved conflict tends to grow, and what may have started as a small problem can become a huge crisis.

 Some disputes are settled in court through a civil lawsuit.
-Disagreements where the amount in dispute is less than $25,000 go to Small Claims Court.
-Disputes over $25,000 go to the Supreme Court of BC.
+Disagreements where the amount in dispute is between $5,001 and $35,000 go to Small Claims Court.
+Disputes over $35,000 go to the Supreme Court of BC.

 Certain types of disputes are resolved by government boards, commissions, or agencies — known as tribunals.
 Instead of going to court, some complaints and disputes are handled by administrative tribunals (learn more: Tribunals vs Courts).
 Tribunals deal with administrative law issues that may include things like the minimum wage, employment insurance, safety standards, the rates we pay for telephone service, or the rules about how doctors, lawyers or accountants must practice.

 By the time a dispute gets to a court or a tribunal, people have often spent a lot of time, energy, and money on a situation that will not necessarily end up the way they had hoped.
 The court system is adversarial – which means that one side wins and one side loses.
 Rather than settling disputes, they may lead to on-going conflict.

 In the end, finding a compromise and working things out will probably make things a lot easier for you, and the outcome may be more satisfactory too.

 Whenever possible, it is better to resolve a disagreement early, before it escalates into a legal dispute.
 Working things out through a negotiated solution helps relationships.
 Plus, it can save both sides a lot of time, money and stress.